"Erudite, witty...it's great." Pete Bibby Fiddle on Magazine

 Return to fiddlingaround.co.uk

 Chris Haigh is a freelance fiddle player based in London.
 His playing covers a huge range of styles, all played with commitment and authority.
 He has played on over 70 albums.
-He has two book published by Spartan Press; "Fiddling aroud the World" and "Any fool can write Fiddle Tunes", and "The Fiddle Handbook" is published by Backbeat/Hal Leonard.
+He has two books published by Spartan Press; "Fiddling aroud the World" and "Any fool can write Fiddle Tunes", and "The Fiddle Handbook" is published by Backbeat/Hal Leonard.
+He has six books published by Schott, covering rock, jazz, folk, klezmer, Hungarian and French fiddle.